datalad-handbook/book/docs/intro/howto.rst

 If you are already familiar with the shell and know the difference between an absolute and a relative path, you can safely skip this chapter and continue to the :ref:`DataLad Basics <basics-intro>`.

-While there is a graphical user interface for DataLad (the :term:`DataLad Gooey`), this handbook will first and foremost focus on teaching DataLad concepts without the overhead of a user-interface, using DataLad's most powerful interface on the *command line*.
+While there is a graphical user interface for DataLad (the :term:`DataLad Gooey`), this book will first and foremost focus on teaching DataLad concepts without the overhead of a user-interface, using DataLad's most powerful interface on the *command line*.
-This means that the code examples in the handbook show no buttons to click on, but a set of commands and options users type into their *terminal*.
+This means that the code examples in this book show no buttons to click on, but a set of commands and options users type into their *terminal*.
 If you are not used to working with command-line tools, DataLad can appear intimidating.
 Luckily, the set of possible commands is limited, and even without prior experience with a shell, one can get used to it fairly quickly.